gahlshemy/gahlshemy.github.io/docs/index.md

 ## Welcome to my website!

 My name is Gahl Shemy, welcome to my page!
-I recently obtained a pure math B.S. from [UCSB](https://www.ucsb.edu/) in the [College of Creative Studies](https://ccs.ucsb.edu/) and will be started a PhD at Michigan](https://lsa.umich.edu/math) in the fall.
+I recently obtained a pure math B.S. from [UCSB](https://www.ucsb.edu/) in the [College of Creative Studies](https://ccs.ucsb.edu/) and will be starting a PhD at [Michigan](https://lsa.umich.edu/math) in the fall.
 My mathematical interests lie broadly in algebra and topology-- most recently I've gotten to explore modular representation theory, Lie theory, and algebraic topology.

 I spent summer of 2021 at the [University of Minnesota, Twin Cities](https://www-users.cse.umn.edu/~reiner/REU/REU.html), working on an REU in Algebraic Combinatorics and Representation Theory.
 I spent summer of 2022 at the [University of Michigan](https://lsa.umich.edu/math/undergraduates/research-and-career-opportunities/research/research-experience-for-undergraduates--reu-.html) (Ann Arbor) studying modular representations of certain finite groups of Lie type, under the direction of Professor Charlotte Chan and Professor Karol Koziol.